boxed/kodare.net/_posts/2016-12-21-followup-to--my-disillusionment-with-clojure-and-lisps.markdown

 ### Conclusion

-I need to check out Cursive again, or ask colleages that use Clojure to show it to me.
+I need to check out Cursive again, or ask colleagues that use Clojure to show it to me.
 I am more positive towards Clojure now than before publishing the article.
 I'll definitely try to reduce my exposure to reddit comments a bit :P